Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Brands, Ziracle

-Janet Home has spent over a decade working in ethical and plant-based brands and businesses.
-She managed the shop and events at Hendersons of Edinburgh, the UK's longest-running vegetarian restaurant, ran operations at Loving Earth, an ethical plant-based chocolate company, and led B2B growth at ohne, a sustainable feminine care brand.
-Her articles for the Ziracle Journal cover serotonin and dopamine, slow fashion, microplastics in cosmetics, plant-based eating and mental health, zero waste hair care, foraging for skincare, and self-love practices.
+Janet Home has spent over a decade working across ethical and plant-based businesses, building hands-on experience in retail operations, brand growth, and sustainable consumer products.
+She managed the shop and events at one of the UK's longest-running vegetarian restaurants, ran operations at an ethical plant-based chocolate company, and led B2B growth at a sustainable feminine care brand.
+She writes for the Ziracle Journal on plant-based eating, natural ways to support mood and energy, slow fashion, microplastics in cosmetics, zero-waste hair care, foraging for skincare ingredients, and self-love practices.

 Author Journal